Our Projects

 Power-to-Liquid

 Power-to-Liquid (PtL) technology produces nearly climate-neutral liquid fuels such as synthetic kerosene from renewable electricity and CO₂.
-Despite high costs and energy-intensive processes, PtL is considered one of the most promising solutions for replacing fossil fuels and significantly reducing emissions, particularly in the aviation sector.
-As a pioneer in the field, Solarbelt was involved in the development of one of the world’s first plants for the production of PtL fuels and is currently working intensively on projects focused on the production of e-methanol.
+Despite its high costs and energy-intensive production process, PtL is considered one of the most promising pathways for replacing fossil fuels and significantly reducing emissions, particularly in the aviation sector.
+As a pioneer in this field, Solarbelt contributed to the development of one of the world's first commercial-scale PtL fuel production plants and is currently working intensively on projects focused on the production of e-methanol.

 Biomass-to-Liquid

-Biomass-to-Liquid (BtL) technology converts solid residual biomass such as wood residues, cashew shells, or coconut shells into sustainable liquid fuels - with little to no additional electricity demand.
-Despite currently high production costs, we have successfully demonstrated the technical feasibility of producing synthetic kerosene from real residual feedstocks.
-We believe BtL holds great potential to create new local value chains in the Global South while supporting the sustainable decarbonization of the transport sector.
+Biomass-to-Liquid (BtL) technology converts solid residual biomass, such as wood residues, cashew shells, or coconut shells, into sustainable liquid fuels with little to no additional electricity demand.
+Although production costs remain high today, we have successfully demonstrated the technical feasibility of producing synthetic kerosene from real residual biomass feedstocks.
+We believe BtL has great potential to create new local value chains in the Global South while supporting the sustainable decarbonization of the transport sector.

 Power- and Biogas-to-Liquid

-The Power- and Biogas-to-Liquid (PBtL) pathway converts biogas derived from residual and waste biomass into synthesis gas through reforming or plasmalysis, and subsequently into sustainable fuels - with significantly lower electricity demand than conventional PtL processes.
-PBtL can also utilize wet biomass feedstocks and creates additional value through the use of waste materials.
-However, since biogas is already a valuable resource, the implementation of PBtL requires careful consideration of local biogas utilization options.
+The Power- and Biogas-to-Liquid (PBtL) pathway converts biogas derived from residual and waste biomass into synthesis gas through reforming or plasmalysis, and subsequently into sustainable fuels with significantly lower electricity demand than conventional PtL processes.
+PBtL can also utilize wet biomass feedstocks and creates additional value by making productive use of organic waste streams.
+However, because biogas is already a valuable resource, implementing PBtL requires careful consideration of existing and potential local uses for biogas.